 MyPower was founded in 2009 specifically to address Lea County’s alarming teen pregnancy and STD rates.
-For years, Lea County ranked #1 in both the 15-17-year-old and 15-19-year-old teen birth categories in New Mexico.
-New Mexico has consistently moved between 1st and 3rd place nationally, as of 2016 New Mexico ranks #4.
+New Mexico has consistently moved between 1st and 3rd place nationally.
+As of 2023, New Mexico ranks #10 in the United States for teen births.
 The U.S. leads the industrial world in teen births.
-While rates are down in Lea County there is still a long way to go.
+While rates are down in Lea County since 2009, there is still a long way to go.

 High teen pregnancy rates hurt communities, as less than 1/3 of teens who begin families before 18 ever complete high school; only 2% of teen mothers complete college before age 30; and the children of these parents are often not ready for school themselves and are more at risk for child abuse.
-In New Mexico, the gross impact of teenage parenting is more than $100 million annually.
-(Source: The National Campaign to Prevent Teen Pregnancy) Single women who have a baby during the teen years are also at a high risk of poverty.
-Nationally, only 6.7 percent of 15-17-year-old mothers are married.
-None of the 15-17-year-old girls who gave birth at Lea Regional were married.
-Only 10 of the 18 to 19-year-old girls in 2014 were married, or 9.5 percent.
-(Nationally, 16 percent of 18-19-year-old mothers are married.)
-National groups use marital status as an indicator of family stability and health.
+In New Mexico, the gross impact of teenage parenting is more than $100 million annually (Source: Power to Decide).
+Single women who have a baby during the teen years are also at a high risk of poverty.

 MyPower’s program is Abstinence PLUS information, and is designed to help empower girls in grades 5-8 to successfully navigate the teen years by empowering them to make wise choices, set goals, succeed academically, and avoid risky sexual behavior and teen pregnancy.
 These youth development programs provide girls with straight talk about issues they will face as they enter the teen years.
 MyPower uses tools such as refusal skills, training and practice with real life situations to prepare these girls.